grosser/gettext_i18n_rails/README.markdown

 Author
 ======
-GetText -> Masao Mutoh, from whom i learned how the internals work :)
-FastGettext -> Me

 Michael Grosser
 grosser.michael@gmail.com
 Hereby placed under public domain, do what you want, just do not hold me accountable...